owensgl/biol525D/Topic_7/readme.md

 ```
  Check your gvcf file to make sure it has a .idx index file.
 If the haplotypecaller crashes, it will produce a truncated gvcf file that will eventually crash the genotypegvcf step.
 Note that if you give genotypegvcf a truncated file without a idx file, it will produce an idx file itself, but it still won't work.

-Once you're satisfied that the program finished without problems you can run the same command but remove _\|head -n 1_ to run it for all samples.
+Once you're satisfied that the program finished without problems you can run the same command but remove _\|head -n 1_ to run it for all samples, which will take around 10-20 minutes.